 RTA 8 conducts its programs and activities within Delaware, Dubuque and Jackson counties in Iowa.
-Staff used American Community Survey (ACS) neighborhood data to access ability to speak English for the population 5 years of age and over.
+RTA 8 used the US Census Bureau's American Community Survey (ACS) data to the identify the languages spoken with in its service area and to learn how many LEP persons reside in the its service area.

-According to 2014-2018 American Community Survey (ACS) Census data, of the population that speak another language at home, a total of about 584 (1.62% of total population) reported they speak English less than very well and are therefore considered LEP.
-Table 1 illustrates that, Spanish is the most common (0.93% of total population), followed by German (0.16% of total population) and Other Pacific Island languages: (0.1% of total population).
+According to 2017-2021 ACS data, of the population that speaks another language at home, an estimated of 557 area residents (0.78% of total population) speak English less than "very well" and are considered LEP.
+The most common languages spoken in the study besides English area are Spanish, spoken by 1.62% of total population, and German or other West Germanic languages, 0.46%.
+Other Asian and Pacific Island Languages, 0.24%.